 Berkey Shower Filter FAQ

-The Berkey Shower Filter’s maximum operating temperature is rated at 120°F. However in order to avoid scalding in the shower, we recommend the temperature not exceed 110°F.
+The maximum operating temperature for the Berkey Shower Filter is rated at 120°F. To avoid scalding in the shower, the temperature should not exceed 110°F.

-NOTE: Simple OTO (orthotoluidine) type chlorine tests cannot be relied upon to show the presence of free available chlorine.
+NOTE: Simple OTO (ortho toluidine) type chlorine tests cannot be relied upon to show the presence of free available chlorine.
 This type of test also shows the presence of combined chlorine.
-When testing for free available chlorine, an inexpensive test is the DPD (N,N-diethyl-p-phenylenediamine) type test method.
+When testing for free available chlorine, an inexpensive test is the DPD (N,N-diethyl-p-phenylenediamine) method.

 The Berkey Shower Filter can withstand a maximum pressure of 60 PSI.